vatsalgupta67/All-In-One-CyberSecurity-Resources/README.md

 # Vision
 A common updated repo for all, which can act as a pyramid for sub-sets, walkthroughs, beginnings, contents and other new or demanding resources in industry.

-We are here to help beginners for initializing access in industry!!! :)
+We are here to help beginners for initializing access in industry!!

 # Respect to  original creators who worked really hard for creating Aweasome Resources for our Industry -